MicrosoftDocs/visualstudio-docs/docs/extensibility/vsix/get-started/useful-resources.md

 It's the best book available to learn from.

 ## Glossary
-To better understand this cookbook and being able to search for help online, having a shared vocabulary of extensibility terms is critical.
+To better understand this community toolkit and being able to search for help online, having a shared vocabulary of extensibility terms is critical.
 Here's an alphabetical list of concepts and words that are important for extenders to know.

 ### DTE
 *EnvDTE is an assembly-wrapped COM library containing the objects and members for Visual Studio core automation*.
 Or, an easy-to-use interface for interacting with Visual Studio.